TYPO3-extensions/sphinx/Documentation/WritersManual/DocsTypo3Org/Index.rst

 Cross-link to other documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Sphinx on http://docs.typo3.org lets you cross-link to official manuals and thus looking up references in a foreign set by prefixing the link target appropriately.
-A link like ``:ref:`stdWrap in details <t3tsref:stdwrap>``` will create a link to the stable version of the official TYPO3 "TypoScript Reference", within chapter "stdWrap":
+Sphinx lets you easily cross-link to other documentation such as official manuals and guides or extensions' manuals (granted that they have been written with Sphinx and not in OpenOffice) by prefixing the link target appropriately.

+A construction like ``:ref:`stdWrap in details <t3tsref:stdwrap>``` will create a link to the stable version of the official TYPO3 "TypoScript Reference", within chapter "stdWrap":

 * :ref:`stdWrap in details <t3tsref:stdwrap>`